kktam/cor_questions/question5/README.md

 ### Basic characteristics of API

+All API calls requires authentication is completed successfully.
+All API calls requires API keys
 All inputs are string.
-All output as JSON serialized string in Http body. all API return Http code 200 for success all API return Http code 404 for not authorized
+All output as JSON serialized string in Http body. (may consider supporting Xml for legacy applications) All API return Http code 200 for success
+All API return Http code 404 for not authorized
+All API return Http code 405 if one or more invalid input is detected

 ### Baseline sets

 POST /customer create a new customer
 PUT  /customer add a new customer
-GET  /customer/{customerid} - return a full customer record detail by customer id PUT  /customer/{customerid} - update selected customer by id with form data DELETE /customer/{customerid} - delete a customer. depending on needs of application, either this will physically delete the customer record from database, or marked it as inactive, or move to historical database.
+GET  /customer/{customerId} - return a full customer record detail by customer id PUT  /customer/{customerId} - update selected customer by id with form data DELETE /customer/{customerId} - delete a customer. depending on needs of application, either this will physically delete the customer record from database, or marked it as inactive, or move to historical database.